Waseem Akhtar: Mayor of Karachi

 In 1987, he joined Muttahida Qaumi Movement.
 He is currently a senior member of MQM.

-After the 2015 Karachi local government elections, Akhtar became the Mayor of Karachi on August 24, 2016.
+After the 2015 Karachi local government elections, Akhtar became the Mayor of Karachi on 24 August 2016.
 He took oath as Karachi mayor on 30 August 2016.

 Arrest

-Akhtar was arrested based on a Joint Investigation Team report on Dr. Asim Hussain.
+Akhtar was arrested based on a Joint Investigation Team report on Asim Hussain.
 These reports, according to legal experts, are inadmissible in courts.
 The Anti-Terror Court which would try him has also been declared as "unjust and ineffective" by the International Commission of Jurists.

 Akhter was arrested shortly after his nomination papers for the Mayor of Karachi were accepted by the Election Commission of Pakistan (which requires that a candidate have no criminal record).
 Since he was nominated mayor of Karachi, unknown persons registered FIR against him in the District of Malir, home of then Senior Superintendent of Police Rao Anwar, who would later be suspended by the government.
 The Anti-Terror Court ordered his arrest, which seems part of chain of political crackdown against MQM, which has blamed the law enforcement agencies for transgressing their authority and extrajudicially killing many MQM workers, including Aftab Ahmed, a former coordinator for Farooq Sattar.
 Akhtar also alleges that the court needlessly delayed his bail by not hearing his bail case.

 Charges

 Charges against Akhtar included that he listened to speeches by MQM founder Altaf Hussain and clapped.
-He is also accused of recommending people to Dr. Asim Hussain for medical treatment.
+He is also accused of recommending people to Asim Hussain for medical treatment.